open/close all folders

 - Jimmy McNulty from The Wire in season four, going from being the defacto star in the first three seasons.
 The actor playing McNulty wanted some time off to do film and theater and spend time with his family, this was explained in series by him deciding to leave the Major Crimes Unit to go back to patrol work in the Western District after Stringer Bell was killed before he could take him down, becoming a patrolman and mending his ways while he was at it.
 He got off the bus in season five, though.

 - Richard Dean Anderson's final season as a regular on Stargate SG-1 had him promoted to general where he had vastly reduced screen time.

 - On Stargate Atlantis Weir and Ford did this before being dropped entirely.
 Weir's actress could not return to do any more episodes (despite the writers having plans for a longer arc involving her), so they pulled (another) The Other Darrin on her (the character's 2nd time, disappointing the fans who hoped the 1st actress would be brought back) before having her Put on a Bus.
 Ford just wasn't very interesting to them, so despite bringing him back several times he was eventually dropped.
 He last showed up in one of Sheppard's nightmares where he angsted about all the people he failed to save.

 - Cordelia spent a good portion of her last season of Angel in a coma despite nominally being in the opening cast.
 In fact, the Cordelia we had been seeing for most of the fourth season wasn't exactly Cordelia, strictly speaking, but was her being controlled by a God-like entity.
-Furthermore, she spends half of Season 3 on vacation with Groo, and so does not appear then either.
+Furthermore, she spends several episodes of Season 3 on vacation with Groo, and so does not appear then either.
 She later came Back for the Dead in the 100th Episode, but was later revealed to be Dead All Along.